SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     which will automatically remove the container after it has finished running.

 9. Let's now move on to trying to construct a Dockerfile ourselves for our MNIST project.
-Create a file called `trainer.dockerfile`.
+Create a file called `train.dockerfile`.
 The intention is that we want to develop one Dockerfile for running our training script and one for doing predictions.

 10. Instead of starting from scratch, we nearly always want to start from some base image.
 For this exercise, we are